AdamJelley/aligning-agents-like-llms/index.md

   <figcaption style="width:80%"><blockquote>Right-aligned agent jumppad success rates.</blockquote></figcaption>
 </figure></center>

-## Alignment Summary
+## Training and Alignment Summary

-A summary of our alignment procedure and a heatmap of agent trajectories for each stage of alignment are shown below.
+A summary of our training procedure and a heatmap of agent trajectories at each stage of alignment are shown below.

 <center><figure>
   <img src="assets/images/Figure1.png" alt="Alignment Procedure Overview" style="width:100%">